wso2/docs-updates/en/docs/updates/faq.md

 You can review details about each update and hotfix in [Updates Portal](https://updates-info.wso2.com).
 Information about your subscribed products is available in [Updates Portal](https://updates-info.wso2.com).

+### How can you print update information by accessing the Updates portal?

+Follow the steps given below:<br>
+1. Login to the [Updates portal](https://updates-info.wso2.com/)<br>
+2. Enter your WSO2 user credentials and click on the 'Sign In' button.<br>
+3. The page will be directed to the 'WSO2 Updates Information Portal'.<br>
+4. Click on the products  **"Already installed updates"** button or **"Newly Available Updates"** button.<br>
+5. Click on the **"View Report"** button then the user is able to print the update report.

-### What can I do in case of an issue?
+### What can you do in case of an issue?

-If you encounter any issues when using WSO2 updates, please report your issue on the Support Portal.
-Please attach the details of the error when you report it.
+If you encounter any issues when using WSO2 updates, report a issue on [Support Portal](https://wso2.com/contact/?ref=subscription).
+Please be sure to attach the details of the error when you report it.
 You can get the details by getting the log files in `updates/logs` in the product directory.

 ### How can I know what changes are included in an update?

 You can check the changelog of an update by log into the [Updates Portal](https://updates-info.wso2.com).

-### I get the error as 'invalid credentials.
+### when you get an error as 'invalid credentials.
 Please enter valid WSO2 credentials'.
-What should I do?
+What should you do?

 Check whether you have given the correct WSO2 credentials.
 If you have, check whether your password has the $ sign.
 If yes, escape the $ sign using escape character '\'.